Skip to content

 Pro Tip:

 Once you feel like you’re ready to make money online proofreading, take a proofreading test – there are tons of these available online.
-Here is a list of resources that can help beginner proofreaders in different ways:
+Here is a list of resources that can help first-time proofreaders in different ways:

-- American Copy Editors Society: ACES provides networking opportunities, conferences, workshops, and scholarships.
+• American Copy Editors Society: ACES provides networking opportunities, conferences, workshops, and scholarships.

-- Editorial Freelancers Association: Members of EFA receive training courses and access to many work opportunities.
+• Editorial Freelancers Association: Members of EFA receive training courses and access to many work opportunities.

-- Chartered Institute Of Editing And Proofreading: Joining CIEP is a great way to network with editorial professionals.
+• Chartered Institute of Editing and Proofreading: Joining CIEP is a great way to network with editorial professionals.

 While each of these resources is a great option for newbie proofreaders, using them requires investment.
 Let me show you how to become a proofreader by getting a free online course.